 SGA students will participate in training based on the book, So You Want to Talk about Race?

-This program saw the highest number of participants ever in the Fall 2020 semester.
+This program saw the highest number of participants ever in the Spring 2023 semester.

 Create Support Spaces

-Create group affinity spaces, including Black Minds Matter, an affinity space for Black students to discuss wellbeing in the face of racial injustice, and the Loyola Black Student-Athlete Coalition (BSAC), which has started meeting this semester.
+Create group affinity spaces, including Black Minds Matter, an affinity space for Black students to discuss wellbeing in the face of racial injustice, and Student-Athletes for Social Justice (SA4SJ).

 Create Accountability Spaces